Amjad Hossain (lawyer)

-Amjad Hossain (c.
-1935 – 22 March 2015) was a Bangladeshi lawyer and politician from Pabna belonging to Bangladesh Awami League.
-He was a member of the Jatiya Sangsad.
+Amjad Hossain (1 January 1934 – 22 March 2015) was a Bangladeshi lawyer and politician, and former member of parliament from Pabna belonging to Bangladesh Awami League.
+He was one of the senior advocates of the Pabna Bar and played an active role in political movements in East Pakistan and Bangladesh, including the Bangladesh Liberation War.

 Biography

-Hossain was an organizer of the Liberation War of Bangladesh.
+Amjad Hossain was an organizer of the Liberation War of Bangladesh.
 After liberation he was elected as a member of the Jatiya Sangsad from Pabna-12 in 1973.
+He died on 22 March 2015 at the age of 80.